 Prior to June 21, the US has used Withhold Release Orders (WROs) to target entities believed to be connected with forced labor.
 The new law replaces this case-by-case approach with a more far-reaching ban that gives Customs and Border Protection (CBP) greatly expanded enforcement authority.

 The new law will likely impact many US importers and foreign entities manufacturing or distributing in the US.
 As a freight forwarder and customs broker, Dimerco is tracking this issue closely.
 The following Questions and Answers offer a brief primer on the UFLPA.

 How will I know if my goods are impacted?

 If you are importing products under scrutiny by CBP’s previous WROs – like cotton (where an estimated 20% of the world supply and 85% of Chinese supply is from Xinjiang), tomato products, polysilicon (a key component in solar panels and photovoltaic products), you should be deep into preparation to ensure your company’s compliance with the new law.
-Check the CBP website for specific compliance guidance and a link to the Forced Labor Enforcement Task Force’s list of specific entities that are using forced labor or enabling the use of forced labor.
+Check the CBP website for specific compliance guidance and a link to the Forced Labor Enforcement Task Force’s list of specific entities.

 Has the CBP issued any guidance for importers on the new law?

 Yes.
 Read the UFLPA Operational Guidance for Importers for information on CBP’s operational approach.

 No, these types of blanket bans are rare.
 But they do occur.
 For example, CBP banned US imports from Malaysia-based Top Glove Corporation, the world’s largest glove maker, when it found evidence gloves were being made with forced labor.
 The ban was lifted after the company provided evidence it had addressed concerns, but not before it absorbed huge financial losses.